standardshub/the_way_we_work/community_specification_process_template.md

 * There SHALL be no distinction in the decision-making merit of real-time or non-real-time meetings.
   * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
-  * In non-real-time meetings, consensus SHOULD be developed using Review and Agreement periods, e.g. using [Review and Approval](#[Organization_Abbreviation]-approval-process)
+  * In non-real-time meetings, consensus SHOULD be developed using Review and Agreement periods, e.g., using [Review and Approval](#[Organization_Abbreviation]-approval-process)
 * Proposals SHALL be available for review for a given period, agreed by the Working Group